NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

 Work on the cluster is submitted as a job to a workload manager which allocates the job to one or more compute nodes, depending on the requested and available resources.
 Jobs are held in a job queue until sufficient resources are available on the cluster to run the job.
 Several workload managers exist for different supercomputers, such as PBSPro, Torque, SGE, and SLURM.
 Oswald uses the SLURM ('Simple Linux Utility for Resource Management') workload manager.

-!!! note
+!!! warning
     While it is possible to perform work directly on the head node, *only* quick and non-resource-intensive tests are acceptable to run on the head node.
-As a guide, a job should never be run on the head node if it takes either:
+As a guide, a job should *never* be run on the head node if it takes either:

     - Longer than 1 minute
     - More than 300MB of RAM
     - More than 5GB of storage

+    Even for test jobs that are within these bounds, consider running them on the cluster's `debug` queue.
+See [Job Queues/Partitions and Limits](#job-queuespartitions-and-limits) for details.

 To create a job, a job script must be created and submitted to SLURM.
-SLURM job scripts may include a range of options to customise their behaviour.
+SLURM job scripts may include a range of options to customise their behaviour [are any mandatory???].
 Once the job is submitted, it can be monitored and cancelled.
 The rest of this page describes each of these stages in more detail.

 ## Job Scripts